BMW hires Ferrari's former chief engineer to polish tech prowess

 His departure coincides with the resignation of Ferrari chairman Luca Cordero di Montezemolo, who will leave the company on Oct.
 13 after escalating clashes with Sergio Marchionne, chief executive of parent Fiat, over strategy.

 Germany’s three leading premium carmakers have been closing ranks this year.
-Second-placed Audi (VOWG_p.DE) has narrowed the gap with top-ranked BMW, while third-placed Mercedes-Benz (DAIGn.DE), owned by Daimler, is enjoying strong demand for new models.
+Second-placed Audi has narrowed the gap with top-ranked BMW, while third-placed Mercedes-Benz , owned by Daimler, is enjoying strong demand for new models.
+(Reporting by Andreas Cremer and Irene Preisinger; Editing by Susan Fenton)